LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D0-OverviewAndAnnouncements.md

 - Things that have changed since Mari recorded her videos:

   - This week's lab was lab 3 but is now lab 4.
+  - Browser compatibility with ES6 used to be an issue, but now all browsers support ES6 and evern newer version of JavaScript.
+These days, you might use Bable to compile from some newer version of JS (like ES2024) to a version supported by all the browsers, which could be ES5 or ES6.

 ## Announcements for this Week (1/27&ndash;2/2)